 Can I take psychology courses without being a declared minor?

 Most psychology courses are restricted only to majors and minors.
-A few courses are open to students from specific majors upon agreement with those other departments, because those courses are required or optional courses in those majors.
-Each semester there may also be one or more courses that are opened to anyone to take because they target the Core Curriculum, but many of those will not count towards the minor if you declare the minor later.
-So, we recommend that you should declare the psychology major or minor if you want to have maximum options.
+A few courses are open to students from specific majors upon agreement with those other departments because those courses are required or optional courses in those majors.
+Each semester there may also be one or more open courses to anyone to take because they target the Core Curriculum, but many of those will not count towards the minor if you declare the minor later.
+We recommend that you declare the psychology major or minor if you want to have maximum options.

-If you already took one course from the required pairs (e.g., PSYC 3270 Personality versus 3420 Abnormal, or PSYC 3003 Community versus PSYC 3010 Social), can I take the other course?
+If you already took one course from the required pairs ( PSYC 3270 Personality versus 3420 Abnormal, or PSYC 3003 Community versus PSYC 3010 Social), can I take the other course?

 Yes, of course.
-For the final two courses in the minor you can take anything you are eligible for, including the other courses from the pair.
+For the minor's final two courses, you can take anything you are eligible for, including the other courses from the pair.
 In fact, you can even complete the minor with all four courses, as following: PSYC 1000 Introduction + PSYC 3003 Community + PSYC 3010 Social + PSYC 3270 Personality + 3420 Abnormal.

 Can I register for more than one psychology course during a semester?

-While technically that is possible, it is preferable to spread out the minor over 5 semesters, because it is unlikely that you will find spaces available in the psychology courses in order to take two courses.
+While technically possible, it is preferable to spread out the minor over five semesters because it is unlikely that you will find spaces available in the psychology courses to take two courses.

 Can I take PSYC 2000 Statistics or PSYC 2100 Research Methods for the minor?

-Although technically they can count for the minor, these courses are not recommended for the minor because they focus more on methodology whereas the minor aims to give you a rounded exposure to different content areas.
+Although technically they can count for the minor, these courses are not recommended for the minor because they focus more on methodology.
+In contrast, the minor aims to give you a rounded exposure to different content areas.
 Additionally, it is extremely rare to find a space available in PSYC 2100 Research Methods.
 However, sometimes psychology minors wish to take these courses because they intend to apply to psychology graduate school.
-Other times students already took one or more of these because they were originally intending to declare the psychology major, but then they decided to take the minor instead.
-Make sure you consult with the Minor Advisor before deciding to take either of these courses for the minor.
+Other times students already took one or more of these because they originally intended to declare the psychology major.
+Still, they decided to take the minor instead.
+Make sure you consult with the minor advisor before deciding to take either of these courses for the minor.